Tmesipteris horomaka: Habitat

 Tmesipteris horomaka is an epiphyte in nature.
 It is usually found hanging from the trunks of tree ferns, or trees, for infrastructure and support.
 The initial observation of T. horomaka was as an epiphyte around the stem of a tree fern; however, a sample which came from Port Hills registered it to be found on the decaying matter of harakeke which was on the southeast cliff face.
 The tree ferns that can host T. horomaka are Cyathea dealbata, C. smithii, and Dicksonia squarrosa.
 These grow in podocarp, broadleaved, and beech forest.
-So far T. horomaka has only been found in New Zealand, with the population around theBanks Peninsula and Port Hills near Christchurch.
+So far T. horomaka has only been found in New Zealand, with the population around the Banks Peninsula and Port Hills near Christchurch.

 Ecology

 Life cycle/phenology

 There are two distinct changes that take place during the life of a fern which belongs to a group of vascular plants, i.e., from the sporophytic phase to a gametophytic phase.
 The spores of the fern are haploid and are produced in an organ called a sporangium, which can be found on the leaves (fronds) of the fern.
 A tiny portion of the spores gets dispersed into the atmosphere due to wind current and falls in a suitable site to form a gametophyte.
 Fertilisation takes place when the eggs and sperm are produced on the different gametophyte, and the results are placed in the tissue of prothallium until the embryo breaks its dormancy and cell division takes place, which finally leads to the development of gametophyte.